Services and Web Sites Covered

 WebMD contracts with third parties whose web beacons may be placed on the WebMD Sites to assist WebMD in targeting its advertising that is served to you on websites that are not owned and operated by WebMD.
 These web beacons place cookies on your browser in order to enable these third parties to collect non-personally identifiable information about you.
 These third parties have agreed not to use any non-personally identifiable information that they may collect through their use of these cookies except to deliver advertisements on our behalf.
 If your browser is set to reject cookies, this non-personally identifiable information will not be sent to these third parties.
 Also, in connection with its sale of advertising, WebMD may allow a third party to place a cookie on your browser to enable advertisers to recognize your browser on a non-personally identifiable basis in order to deliver an advertisement to you when you visit a WebMD Site.
 These advertisers are not permitted to collect any information based on your visits to a WebMD Site.

 Certain Ad Servers and third party firms that facilitate the serving of advertisements based on your browsing activities on the Internet allow you to prevent them from collecting data or serving advertisements through the use of their cookies.
 In order to do so, you must opt-out of such data collection with each individual website.
 Currently, you can opt-out of Cookies for several Ad Servers and marketing analytics firms by visiting the Network Advertising Initiative gateway opt-out website.
 This website will also allow you to review the privacy policies of these Ad Servers and marketing analytics firms.
+The Professional Sites do not respond to web browser "do not track" signals.

 Mobile Device Application